ippontech/blog-usa/posts/jenkins-vs-aws-codepipeline.md

 # Scalability

-When using CodePipeline, each pipeline run executes independently and in parallel of each other.
+When using CodePipeline, each pipeline run executes independently and in parallel with each other.
 Since CodePipeline is a managed service, you can run many pipelines in parallel without having to deal with additional infrastructure.
 Jenkins on the other hand is limited by the number of executors you have.
 While there are ways to have the Jenkins executor be a docker container that spins up on demand, you will still be limited by your hardware.
-Jenkins also only allows a single instance of a pipeline to be running at once, so you must wait until your deployment is complete before starting your next build
+Jenkins also only allows a single instance of a pipeline to be running at once, so you must wait until your deployment is complete before starting your next build.

 # Multibranch pipelines